-- Remove and delete any documents, images, or recordings accessed through the ICT system at the conclusion of the assessment - Use the agency's monitoring systems to evaluate the effectiveness of the sessions of the assessment conducted using virtual access digital technology and ways to improve its effectiveness, including but not limited to - understanding and use of technology - training of assessors - information and instructions provided to the digital mental health service provider - design of the assessment schedule - mix of on-site assessors and those present via virtual access digital technology - role of assessors present via virtual access digital technology compared with role of assessors on-site - planning processes - contingency planning
+- Remove and delete any documents, images, or recordings accessed through the ICT system at the conclusion of the assessment

+- Use the agency's monitoring systems to evaluate the effectiveness of the sessions of the assessment conducted using virtual access digital technology and ways to improve its effectiveness, including but not limited to:

+- Understanding and use of technology

+- Training of assessors

+- Information and instructions provided to the general practice

+- Design of the assessment schedule

+- Planning processes

+- Contingency planning.

-- Revoke assessors' ICT and security access - Evaluate the effectiveness of the virtual assessment and provide feedback to the accrediting agency and the Commission
+- Revoke assessors' ICT and security access - Evaluate the effectiveness of the virtual assessment and provide feedback to the accrediting agency and the Commission.